 Molnár, B.; Csámpai, A.; Molnár-Perl, I. Hexamethyldisilazane as an Acylation Generator for Perfluorocarboxylic Acids in Quantitative Derivatization of Primary Phenylalkyl Amines Confirmed by GC/MS and Computations.
 Anal.
 Chem.
 2014, 87 (2), 848-852.

 Highly flammable liquid and vapour.
 Harmful if swallowed.
 Toxic in contact with skin.
-Toxic if inhaled.
 Causes severe skin burns and eye damage.
-Causes serious eye damage.
+Harmful if inhaled.
+May cause respiratory irritation.